-- (2) An owner or operator of any indoor or outdoor facility where gatherings are held must display the certificate of occupancy which sets out the maximum number of persons the facility may hold. - (3) All social gatherings, including faith-based gatherings are prohibited for two weeks, after which this provision will be reviewed. - (4) Gatherings at political events and traditional council meetings are prohibited for two weeks, after which this provision will be reviewed. - (5) Gatherings at a workplace for work purposes are allowed, subject to strict adherence to all health protocols and social distancing measures. - (6) Gatherings at cinemas and theatres are limited to 50 persons or less for indoor venues and 100 persons or less for outdoor venues and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used. - (7) Gatherings at casinos are limited to 50 persons or less for indoor venues and 100 persons or less for outdoor venues and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used. - (8) (a) Gatherings at museums, galleries, libraries and archives are limited to 50 persons or less and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used, subject to the strict adherence to the times of operation provided for in regulation 33(3), and further subject to health protocols and social distancing measures, as set out in directions by the relevant Cabinet member. - (b) Gatherings at sports grounds and fields are prohibited for two (2) weeks, after which this provision will be reviewed. - (9) All beaches, dams, lakes and rivers, inclusive of all recreational facilities at these places, are closed to the public in all the areas declared as hotspots. - (10) (a) Beaches that are open to the public in non-hotspots (i.e. Northern Cape) shall- - (i) only be open between 06H00 and 19H00; and - (ii) be monitored for compliance with all health protocols and social distancing measures. - (b) The closure of beaches and restrictions on times of operation do not apply to fishermen for fishing purposes, who are in possession of a permit or exemption granted in terms of the Marine Living Resources Act, 1998 (Act No. 18 of 1998). - (c) Non-compliance with the prohibitions, conditions and hours of opening of beaches will result in the closure of those beaches throughout the festive season. - (11) All public swimming pools, including recreational at such places, are closed to the public. - (12) (a) Game parks, botanical gardens, aquariums and zoos where access control measures and entry limitations are already in place, will remain open to the public. - (b) Botanical gardens, aquariums and zoos that are open to the public shall- - (i) be open between 09H00 and 18H00; and - (ii) be monitored for compliance with all health protocols, wearing of face-masks and social distancing measures; and - (c) Game parks that are open to the public shall - (i) be open between 06H00 and 18H00; and
+- (5) Gatherings at a workplace for work purposes are allowed, subject to strict adherence to all health protocols and social distancing measures. - (6) Gatherings at cinemas and theatres are limited to 50 persons or less for indoor venues and 100 persons or less for outdoor venues and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used. - (7) Gatherings at casinos are limited to 50 persons or less for indoor venues and 100 persons or less for outdoor venues and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used. - (a) Gatherings at museums, galleries, libraries and archives are limited to 50 persons or less and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used subject to the strict adherence to the times of operation provided for in regulation 33(3), and further subject to health protocols and social distancing measures, as set out in directions by the relevant Cabinet member. - (b) Gatherings at sports grounds and fields are prohibited.

+(9) All beaches, dams, lakes and rivers, inclusive of all recreational facilities at these places are open to the public: Provided that all health protocols and social distancing measures are adhered to.